ShefESH/SeshWebsite/README.md

 *_site* and *jekyll-cache* directories are excluded by gitignore - these will be generated locally when running `jekyll serve`

+### pages

+Pages are stored in the top level of the *shefesh-site/shefesh-site* directory, and can be written in either HTML or Markdown

 ### _includes

 Content to be included in pages.
 Similar to partials in Rails

-Include the html/markdown content in a html/markdown page using `{% include filename.extension %}`
+Include the HTML/Markdown content in a HTML/Markdown page using `{% include filename.extension %}`

 ### _layouts